 History of the property at 82 Onkaparinga Valley Road, Woodside, South Australia, 5244

 Repurposing an 1850s bungalow for a modern business centre

-No. 82 has a hidden secret that can still be found today.
-The 1920's looking bungalow actually started back in 1856 to became Woodside's 19th house.
-Signs of the original cottage can still be found from its northern blue stone walls to its internal second passage.
+No. 82 Onkaparinga Valley Road, Woodside, has a hidden secret that can still be found today.
+The 1920s looking bungalow is actually a 1856 stone cottage and Woodside's 19th residential building.
+Signs of the original cottage can still be found, from its northern blue stone walls to its internal second passage.
 At one stage, No. 82 had four chimneys, the home of Woodside's first school teacher and later, a manse for the St Mark's Anglican church.

 Below are the facts that we know.
 If you know of any further details or have some early photos, we would like to hear from you.
 Call Gordon on 08 8389 7737 or email email@example.com

 The Johnston family of Oakbank founded Woodside in the early 1850s.